Changissnz/seqbuild/face/sample_script/commlang_guide.md

 weighted point distance, standard categorical entropy, Kolmogorov complexity
 of 1st-order difference, Kolmogorov complexity of 2nd-order difference,
 and Kolmogorov complexity of MCS (most common subsequence) difference.
-Additionally, command outputs the top five integer factors for the `x`
+Additionally, command outputs the top five integer factors and their
-elements and their 1st+2nd order Kolmogorov complexities.
-Element frequency
+associated 1st+2nd order Kolmogorov complexities for the `x` elements.
-map is also output.
-In the secondary use case, command is used in the
+Element frequency map is also output.
+In the secondary use case, command
-manner of a comparative function between two generators.
-In such cases,
+is used in the manner of a comparative function between two generators.
-command outputs the difference of `qualtest` measures applied to each
+In such cases, command outputs the difference of `qualtest` measures
-generator.
+applied to each generator.

 WARNING: `qualtest` conducts highly intensive computation.
 For typical
 use, set iterations to at most 1000.